 Land Acknowledgement Resources

-If you want to make a land acknowledgement but aren't sure where to start, here are some local, national, and international resources and examples:
+If you want to make a land acknowledgement but aren't sure what to say, here are some resources and examples:

 Beyond Territorial Acknowledgements